 AWS Vs Azure Cloud – A Glance at Comparison

-We will discuss here one such scenario about the confrontation in choosing between the two market-leading cloud platforms: AWS and Azure!
+However, running for the cloud service providers comparison is challenging as the market has multiple trending options, making it difficult to finalize one.
+We will discuss one such scenario about the confrontation between the two market-leading cloud platforms: Azure vs AWS cloud!

-Looking at pros and cons of either side addresses the challenge.
-So, let us dive in further into the advantages and disadvantages of AWS and Azure:
+Looking at the pros and cons of either side addresses the challenge.
+So, let us dive further into the advantages and disadvantages of Azure vs AWS cloud:

 Amazon Web Services (AWS)

 AWS has been one buzzword for a very long time.
 Amazon gave the cloud world an advantage over the AWS cloud platform, which has been widely appreciated for its wide gamut of AWS vs Azure services.

 By overall positioning, AWS stood in a league of its own among strong niche players IBM, Rackspace, Salesforce, and Oracle, among others.
 Continuing the pace, AWS is expected to grow further to control more than 50 percent of the cloud market in 2024.

 Having AWS in place can give you following advantages: